Kong/insomnia-docs/docs/inso-cli/cli-command-reference/inso-run-test.md

 category-url: inso-cli
 ---

 The `inso run test` command enables you to execute unit tests written inside Insomnia from your terminal or in a CI/CD environment.
 On execution, Inso CLI will report test results, and exit with an exit code.
+Inso CLI will exit with a non-zero exit code if linting fails.

 ## Command